Jabulani-N/holbertonschool-low_level_programming/0x0B-malloc_free/README.md

 We have to malloc the space we're gonna use. when you memory allocate (malloc), it'll return a pointer to where that memory is.

 01
+same as 00, but after allocating, make it scan through the string provied and shove it into the target memory